someparty/someparty/source/articles/2020-02-23-the-long-ride.html.markdown

 [Watch: WHOOP-Szo - "Amaruq" @ YouTube](https://youtu.be/KS477ZbkZJA "#")

 To celebrate the 10th anniversary of his 2010 full-length *A Date With A Smoke Machine*, [Chris Page](https://chrispage.bandcamp.com) shared an acoustic reworking of the track "Keep Me On Your Radar."
-The singer/songwriter reminisced:
+The singer-songwriter reminisced:

 > "I remember being incredibly sick just before I wrote this song.
 The 'on the ceiling' line comes from me literally being ill on the couch, staring at the ceiling.
 >